takagiy/MetronOhm-be/README.md

 # MetronOhm-be🎶 - An otoge backend
-MetronOhm-be is the backend part of the otoge *MetronOhm* that is exhibit at the NITAC college festival 2019 by the students of 4E.
+MetronOhm-be is the backend part of the otoge *MetronOhm* that is exhibited at the NITAC college festival 2019 by the students of 4E.

 ## Releases
 See [releases](https://github.com/takagiy/MetronOhm-be/releases) for binary distributions.